 All photographs ©2017 Cynthia Howerter

 Cynthia's been absent from Colonial Quills recently because she became a grandmother for the first time!
 Miss Reese Kelly made her debut into the world on July 31.
 Reese's middle name, Kelly, is a family surname that has been passed down by each generation of our family since the 1600s.

 Are you going through difficult times or know someone who is?
 Do you need encouragement to get through a tough situation?
-There's nothing like true stories from people who have been in your shoes and succeeded.
-Click on the book title to purchase Cynthia's award-winning non-fiction anthology, God's Provision in Tough Times from Amazon.
-Available in paperback and Kindle.
+There's nothing like 25 true stories from people who have been in your shoes and succeeded.
+To purchase a copy from Amazon of the award-winning non-fiction anthology that Cynthia co-authored along with La-Tan Roland Murphy, click here > God's Provision in Tough Times Available in paperback and Kindle.